wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### expanded

-6.&emsp;It should be emphasised again that the body does not learn any more than it [the body] creates.
+6. It should be emphasised again that the body does not learn any more than it [the body] creates.
 ²As a learning device it [the body] merely follows the learner, but if it [the body] is falsely endowed with self-initiative, it [the body] becomes a serious obstruction to the very learning it [the body] should facilitate.
 3Only the mind is capable of illumination.
 ⁴Spirit is already illuminated and the body in itself [the body’s self] is too dense.